true-north-engineering/vhs-lab/README.md

 ![img_1.png](backtothepast.png)

-###VHS Rental Application
+### VHS Rental Application

-####API
+#### API
-1. Implement a VHS resource RESTful API over http
+1. Implement a VHS resource RESTful API over http.
-- Path to this resource should be: /api/vhs
+Path to this resource should be: /api/vhs
-2. Implement CRUD RESTful API for Rental resource
+3. Implement CRUD RESTful API for Rental resource.
-- Path to this resource should be: /api/rental
+Path to this resource should be: /api/rental
 #### JPA
 - Model VHS as JPA Entity
 - Model User as JPA Entity